History of science and technology in the People's Republic of China: Tensions in the 1950s to 1970s

+Following the Sino-Soviet split, China continued to develop domestic computing and electronic institutions, including the Beijing Institute of Electronics in 1963.
+In 1964, CAS debuted China's first self-developed large digital computer, the 119.
+The 119 was a core technology in facilitating China's first successful nuclear weapon test (Project 596), also in 1964.

+Beginning in 1964, China through the Third Front construction built a self-sufficient industrial base in its hinterlands as a strategic reserve in the event of war with the Soviet Union or the United States.
+The Third Front construction was primarily carried out in secret, with the location for Third Front projects following the principle of “close to the mountains, dispersed, and hidden” (靠山, 分散, 隐蔽 (kàoshān, fēnsàn, yǐnbì)).
+From 1964-1974, China invested more than 40% of its industrial capacity in Third Front regions.
+After Nixon's China trip in 1972, investment to the Third Front region gradually declined.
+Rapprochement between the United States and China decreased the fear of invasion which motivated the Third Front construction.
+Through its distribution of infrastructure, industry, and human capital around the country, the Third Front created favorable conditions for subsequent market development and private enterprise.

 The scientific establishment was attacked during the Cultural Revolution, causing major damage to China's science and technology.
 Most scientific research ceased.
 In extreme cases, individual scientists were singled out as "counter-revolutionaries" and made the objects of public criticism and persecution, and the research work of whole institutes was brought to a halt for years on end.
 The entire staffs of research institutes commonly were dispatched to the countryside for months or years to learn political virtue by laboring with the poor and lower-middle peasants.
 Work in the military research units devoted to nuclear weapons and missiles presumably continued, although the secrecy surrounding strategic weapons research made it difficult to assess the impact of the Cultural Revolution in that sector.

+In 1966, China transitioned from vacuum-tube computers to fully transistorized computers.
+In the mid-1960s through the late 1960s, China began a semiconductor program and was producing third-generation computers by 1972.